Stronger Communities Programme (SCP)Overview

 Please refer to the Guidelines for the complete list of eligible activities and expenditure.

 The main assessment criteria include whether the project:

 - Provide the best value for money.

 - Be a proper use of public resources.

 - A for profit organisation

 - A partnership

 - A hospital

 - A Commonwealth, State or Territory government agency or body (including government business enterprises)

-Please refer to the Guidelines for a complete list of restrictions.
+Please refer to the Guidelines for the list of ineligible activities and expenditure.